xavierespinos/ifile/README.md

 6. Expo Vector Icons: as i didn't have access to the app assets, i wanted to have icons in a quick way.
 In a real environment only needed icons and assets would be added to the app.
 7. i18: it's a standard for app localization
 8. React native toast message: i also didn't want to spend much time in this part (as with the action sheet), as it can be time consuming and was not required in the description.
-9. React Native async storage: in a real scenario i would use a more performant option, but this was quicker to integrate.
+9. React Native async storage/Zustand: i started using async storage for storing the Notifications locally.
+First i didn't build a notifications screen, so this approach was working well enough.
+After adding the screen, the state management got more complicated, so i decided to use zustand to simplify it and also store the notifications locally with it's built in feature.
 10. React native document picker: is the recommended from expo documentation to handle native document selection.

 ## Future improvements:

 1. Also add offline mode for the documents list (same as for the notifications)
 2. Improve the testing part.
 Snapshot tests could be added.
 Also E2E tests.
+Also some features don't have tests as i added them later on (it was not planned), for example the notifications screen.
-3. With time i would have also deployed the app, maybe just to Firebase App distribution
+3. With time i would have also deployed the app, maybe just to Firebase App distribution.
 4. The styling could also be improved.
-With a proper design system from a designer would improve a lot
+With a proper design system from a designer would improve a lot.
 5. Add icon, splash screen etc...
 I didn't add it because of time and also wouldn't add
 6. As i didn't have a figma file (or similar), the design is not pixel perfect.
 Also i have used different icons, colors etc...

-7.
+## Was AI used to implement this project?

+The simple and honest answer is yes.
+I have worked in this project in the same way i would work in my job.
+Maybe i have used AI a bit more due to time limitations.
+Also i think AI is already very deep in our sector, so makes no sense to not use the tools we usually use.
+Also i have taken the chance to use and try tools that i haven't used before (Claude Code).

+### How has AI being used?

+Mostly to create documentation, tests and refactorings.

+Because of limited time i have taken a "make it work first" approach.
+This way I built a skeleton with the main and critical features.
+After that continued with refactoring.
+For example i didn't have a proper design system with constants at the beginning.
+After that the testing part.
+Testing takes quite some time to get configured properly, that's why i have used AI in this part.